insidewhy/colemak/README.markdown

 ## Keys in neither qwerty nor colemak position.
  * j - qwerty e: cursor to end of word.
- * J - qwerty E: cursor to last non-whitespace.
+ * J - qwerty E: cursor before next non-whitespace word.

+This is an unfortunate logistical necessity.
 All other keys are in colemak position.

 # Installation
     cd